Step 2-2: Outline 4 Ideas

 Which Prompt?
 The lessons we take from obstacles we encounter can be fundamental to later success.
 Recount a time when you faced a challenge, setback, or failure.
 How did it affect you, and what did you learn from the experience? (a time I experienced failure)

-Key Details: This year we almost won the State championship.
+What are the key details?
+This year we almost won the State championship.
 Our coach always told us to focus on one important thing at a time.
 Under pressure, I remembered that advice and encouraged my teammates to follow it.
 We worked so well together.
 Even though we didn’t win, it was our best year yet.

 We will discuss your ideas in your brainstorming meeting.